ncwalls/tajlouisville.com/wp-content/themes/makespace-child/README.md

-# Makespace Child Theme
+# Omythic Child Theme
-The Makespace Child Theme is the basis of all Makespace custom websites and must be used in conjunction with the [Makespace Framework Theme](https://github.com/makespaceweb/makespace-framework).
+The Omythic Child Theme is the basis of all Omythic custom websites and must be used in conjunction with the [Omythic Framework Theme](https://github.com/makespaceweb/makespace-framework).

 ## How To Use